JaskRendix/bq76952/README.md

 This project provides a Rust implementation of the Texas Instruments BQ76952 3‑to‑16‑cell battery monitor and protector.

-It is based on TI’s reference documentation and verified on STM32 microcontrollers, rewritten to use `no_std` and `embedded-hal` traits.
+It is based on TI’s reference documentation, rewritten to use `no_std` and `embedded-hal` traits with a mockable I²C interface.

 The goal is to expose a safe, typed API for configuration, telemetry, protection, and FET/balancing control.